ykute07/Near/README.md

 6) Deploy everything to the mainnet!

 Thanks!
-I hope you enjoyed my project. -Anthony
+I hope you enjoyed my project.